hwndept/framework-performance/README.md

 ## How to use

 1. Run `npm test` command
+2. Analyze the output in the [.reports](./scripts/.reports) folder(it will be created as a result of `npm test` task)

 ## Requirements for new app

 1. App should be placed in `app` folder
 2. App should be containerised
-3. App should provide start.sh script that builds container and run it.
+3. App should provide `start.sh` script that builds container and runs it.
-4. App should provide stop.sh script that stops container.
+4. App should provide `stop.sh` script that stops container.
-5. App should listen for 3000
+5. App should listen to port `3000`
 6. App should implement basic API:
   + `GET / => 'Hello!'`
   + `GET /:name => 'Hello ${name}'`
-7. Include app testing by updating `npm test` command
+7. Include app into the test by updating npm `test` command
-8. Include app stop command into `npm stop:apps` command - Used to stop all the apps in a case when something went wrong.
+8. Include app into the stop command by updating npm `stop-all` command - Used to stop all the apps in a case when something went wrong.